zakirali1/ReadMe-Generator/sampleReadme.md

   ## Contributing
-  Zakir Ali
+  Zakir Ali.

   ## Tests
-  Dont choose all options on content question
+  Try to not select all options when asked about what to include in contents.

   ## Questions
   Reach me at my gitHub at [Github](https://github.com/zakirali1)